StarShovel/bash-trek/README.md

 ### Game Conclusion

-The game ends with one of four possible outcomes:
+The game ends with one of five possible outcomes:

 ***Mission Success***

-All Klingons destroyed
+- All Klingons destroyed

 ***Mission Failure***